hippyaki/hippyaki/README.md

 # Namaste🙏

 I am <b>Akshayan Sinha</b> from India.
-I am working as a Robotics Software Engineer at a company.<br><br> I am thora thora versed in C/C++, Embedded C, Python, Micropython, Javascript, and currently day job in ubuntu linux B).
+I am working as a Robotics Software Engineer at a company.<br><br> I am thora thora versed in C/C++, Embedded C, Python and Javascript.
+Should I mention about ubuntu as well?
+Ahh.
 Currently focusing on Robotic Fundamentals, while implementing on an actual 4 wheel diff robot.
 Join me on this Journey and <b>connect with me</b> to work on projects, or discuss tech stuff.
 I'd love to learn from you too ;)
 <br>

 <!-- Find me On -->